leodave/dave-projects/vuejs-nestTs-mongodb-external-API-dashboard-widget/README.md

+- IMPORTANT

-## open folder "vue-front " in terminal and run the following
+## open folder "vue-front " (vue-front) in terminal and run the following

 npm install